Does your skin feel one size to small?

 These are protective oils that form your skins protective barrier function, they work as emollients, softening our skin and providing elasticity.

-Your bilayers can be knocked out of balance by pre-disposed conditions such as dryness, eczema and sensitive skin.
+These bilayers can also be knocked out of balance by pre-disposed conditions such as dryness, eczema and sensitive skin.

-Another problem with your bilayers not functioning correctly is water loss from your skin, which presents itself as dryness, roughness and inflammation.
+Another problem with the bilayers not functioning correctly, can be due to water loss from the skin, which presents itself as dryness, roughness and inflammation.

-H20 pure hyaluronic complex works by repairing the bilayers, solving the cause, not just treating the symptom.
+H20 pure hyaluronic complex works by creating a water reservoir in the bilayers, solving the cause, not simply just treating the symptom.

 Lipids work by filling holes in the inter-cellular cement, preventing water loss in the skins tissues.